z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

 Flag bits associated with the driver.
 This is temporary state information that will be moved to the driver when posix file descriptors are added.

-if bits 2..0 = 000, this byte is unused
+if bits 2..0 = 000, the driver has no flags managed by stdio

 if bits 2..0 = 001, the driver is an input terminal